zerebos/BDPluginLibrary/DOCS.md

 ### Development Utility

-Perhaps the easiest way to use the library is to not make a plugin with it, but to put `0PluginLibrary.plugin.js` and using the global `ZLibrary` object to help you develop other plugins, or just explore functionality of either this library or of Discord's internals.
+Perhaps the easiest way to use the library is to not make a plugin with it, but to put `./release/0PluginLibrary.plugin.js` in your BD plugins folder and using the global `ZLibrary` object to help you develop other plugins, or just explore functionality of either this library or of Discord's internals.
 Obviously you can combine this with the two above.

 ## Using The Library